Chsamir/chsamir.github.io/_publications/2015-10-01-paper-title-number-3.md

 ---
-title: "Learning and Regression on the Grassmannian"
+title: "Learning and Regression on Grassmannian Manifolds"
 collection: publications
 #permalink: /publication/2015-10-01-paper-title-number-3
 excerpt: 'This paper is about learning and regression from a finite set of noisy observations on Grassmannian manifolds'